-GO FARTHER, STAY LONGER, AND HIKE HARDER!
+GO FARTHER, STAY LONGER, AND HUNT HARDER!

 In 2013 we were at a Hunting and Conservation Expo doing a small seminar on pack llamas.
 When the time came around for questions the first one that we got asked was “So….
 Why do you pack with llamas?”
 We were shocked mostly because we just tried for 60 minutes to explain all about pack llamas.
 We have learned that it is better to speak so you can’t be misunderstood rather than to speak to be understood.
 So we responded in short: “we pack with llamas so we can go farther, stay longer and hunt harder!

 Randy Newberg Hunter takes 7 llamas from Wilderness Ridge Trail Llamas into the Wyoming Backcountry.
 If you are interested in renting llamas-Watch this video to help get you started

 If you are in the best shape of your life and enjoy the outdoors, exploring, hiking or hunting then the Western United States could very well be your playground but even then there are limitations.
 If you are not in the best shape of your life, or if age and injury play a part in your decreased ability to explore the backcountry like you once have then consider llamas.

 Say for example that you are indeed in the best shape of your life and want to hike a 45 mile stretch on the Continental Divide over 10 days.
 During this trip with your family or friends you want to hike a few extra peaks, fish a few lakes and you want to take along your camera to capture the adventure.
 For this type of trip that is a lot of food, gear, fishing poles and camping equipment to carry.
 You might not be able to go that full 45 miles or see all the destinations you wanted to see if you carry all the gear yourself.
 Taking along a few llamas to assist you in your trip will help you go the distance and to aid you if anything unexpected happens or injuries occur.